Law in the United States

 Women lawyers would be a useful addition to the list—largely if not entirely male—offered in the Encyclopedia Judaica.
 In Women in Law, Cynthia Epstein describes the careers of Nanette Dembitz Brandeis and Justine Wise Polier, daughter of the Rabbi Stephen Wise.
 (Both were judges in New York.)
-Of course, in addition to Justice Ruth Bader Ginsburg on the Supreme Court, today there are Jewish women who serve as state court judges.
+Of course, in addition to Justice Elana Kagan and the late Justice Ruth Bader Ginsburg on the Supreme Court, there are now Jewish women who serve as state court judges.

 The contribution of women to law need not, however, be limited to those who practice law (with or without their husbands) or become judges.
 Contributions to law might well be looked at more broadly.
 To illustrate with a familiar example, the famous Brandeis brief, which brought social science material to the attention of the Supreme Court in Muller v.
 Oregon (208 US 412 (1908), upholding the Oregon statute regulating hours of employment for women), was the work of Brandeis’s sister-in-law, Josephine Goldmark.
 She was not a lawyer, but her contribution to the law is plain.
 We also might look for Jewish women who have been plaintiffs in lawsuits, particularly lawsuits understood as test cases involving significant public propositions.
 Esta Gluck, president of a parent-teachers association, and active in the American Jewish Congress, for example, was a plaintiff in Zorach v.
 Clauson (343 US 306 (1952), upholding the New York released-time program).
 More broadly, it would be appropriate to see the impact on law of the activity of Jewish women who have been effective members of lobbying groups, consumer groups, or trade unions, directing their efforts to reform.
 Finally, we might include the Jewish women associated with the process of law in its various institutional forms, for example, the many administrative and welfare agencies that implement governmental programs.